pieces-app/example-typescript/README.md

     - `e` - error that is coming back if the response fails

 #### Running `connect().then()`:
-This will just run the connect function and then log the response in your console, inside of your
+This will just run the connect function and then log the response in your console, inside your
 browser:

 ```tsx